It’s the classic line, I’ve got good news for you and I’ve got bad news for you. Which do you want to hear first?

 Beyond the obvious of your family wanting to see the memories found on the old media, there are a few other considerations as to why you should transfer film to digital.

 - TIME IS NOT KIND: Old analog media does not get better with age.
 It is wasting away.
 You might have already suspected that when you opened the film reel can.
 That pungent smell reminds you of a strong whiff of ammonia and is the sign that 16mm, or 8mm film is deteriorating before your very nose.
 The photo chemicals are eating at the film, and your memories are fading away.
 Those once sharp images are discoloring, bending, and curling and are, becoming dry and brittle.
 Once that happens chances of viewing them one last time are becoming slim to none.

 - PRESERVING: A transfer film to digital transfer service is the best and only choice to stop the degrading film and to preserve videos, perhaps of your grandparents.
 You don’t want to have to search Google again for “how to store old photos” so the idea is to get away from analog paper photos and have them digitized.
 Now, as .jpg images they can be edited, color corrected, cropped, and restored.

 - SHARING: A professional transfer service, once completed can provide USB thumb drives for family memories or a cloud link to view and download all the media to their personal computers.
 Sharing has never been easier.

-- DECLUTTER: Once the media transfer is complete, you can decide whether to keep the old media in boxes or to recycle the old films, tapes, and photos thus downsizing storage needs.
+- DECLUTTER: A big plus of transferring film to digital is once the media transfer is complete, you can decide whether to keep the old media in boxes or to recycle the old films, tapes, and photos thus downsizing storage needs.